Find Affordable College Courses

 The colleges and universities below are the most popular for public health majors pursuing a bachelor's degree.

-Our 2023 rankings named Rutgers University - New Brunswick the most popular school in New Jersey for public health students working on their bachelor’s degree.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.
+Our analysis found Rutgers University - New Brunswick to be the most popular school for public health students who want to pursue a bachelor’s degree in New Jersey.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.

 Of the 432 students majoring in public health at Rutgers New Brunswick, 19% are male and 81% are female.